AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/video-overview.md

    - You can filter by type using the drop-down menu.
 The presets are divided into Computer, Mobile and Tablet.
      ![image](assets/video-overview/video-overview-4.jpg)

 2. The Active column allows you to choose whether you want to display all the presets on upload, or only the ones you choose.
-If you are in the US, you might want to uncheck the European PAL presets, and if in UK/ EMEA, uncheck the NTSCpresets.
+If you are in the US, you might want to uncheck the European PAL presets, and if in UK/ EMEA, uncheck the NTSC presets.
 3. Click the **Add** button to create a custom preset.
 This opens the Add Video Preset panel.
-The process here is similar to creating an ImagePreset.
+The process here is similar to creating an Image Preset.
 4. First, give it a **Preset Name** to appear in the list of presets.
 In the example above, this preset is for screen capture tutorial videos.
 5. The **Description** is optional, but it will give your users a tool tip that will describe the purpose of this preset.
-6. The **Encode File Suffix** will get appended to the end of the name of the video you are creating here.Remember that you'll have a Master Video as well as this encoded video, which is a derivative of the master, and that no two assets in Dynamic Media Classic can have the same Asse tID.
+6. The **Encode File Suffix** will get appended to the end of the name of the video you are creating here.
+Remember that you'll have a Master Video as well as this encoded video, which is a derivative of the master, and that no two assets in Dynamic Media Classic can have the same Asset ID.
 7. **Playback Device** is where you choose what video file format you want (Computer, Mobile, or Tablet).
 Remember that Mobile and Tablet produce the same MP4 format.
 Dynamic Media Classic just needs to know in which category to place the preset; however, the theoretical difference is that Tablet presets are typically for a faster internet connection because all support WiFi.
 8. **Target Data Rate** is something you'll have to figure out for yourself, however you can see a suggested range on the image below.
 You can alternatively drag the slider to the approximate target bandwidth.
 For a more precise figure, use a bit rate calculator.
 There is a bit of trial and error involved.